apple/swift-migration-guide/Guide.docc/MigrationGuide.md

 on a per-target basis.
-Targets that build with previous modes, as well as code in other languages exposed to Swift, can all interoperate with modules that have been migrated to the latest mode.
+Targets that build with previous modes, as well as code in other languages exposed to Swift, can all interoperate with modules that have been migrated to the Swift 6 language mode.

 It is possible you have been incrementally adopting concurrency features as they were introduced.